isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 You can now select the wallet of e-commerce platforms (e.g. ShopeePay or Lazada Wallet) as your payment mode to pay for your purchases online.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q36.
-How do I know if the SGQR displayed by merchants includes PayNow QR so that I can make purchases using my GovCash balance?</b></font></summary>
+How do I know if the SGQR displayed by merchants includes NETS QR or PayNow QR so that I can make purchases using my GovCash balance?</b></font></summary>
-Look out for the PayNow logo on the SG QR label.
-You can only make purchases at merchants that accept PayNow QR code via LifeSG mobile app.
+Look out for the NETS or PayNow logo on the SGQR label.
+You can only make purchases at merchants that accept NETS QR or PayNow QR code via LifeSG mobile app.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q37.
 Can I cancel my payment after I have confirmed the payment on the LifeSG mobile app?</b></font></summary>